Selling is a difficult and scary job. That’s why most people want NOTHING to do with it. And, that’s okay for them; they choose other jobs.

 You let that “future opportunity” down

-When you possess the knowledge that can improve, or even save, someone else’s business, you have a responsibility to share that information.
-And, if you haven’t educated yourself to that point, your own business is in trouble.
+When you possess the knowledge, skills, and solutions that can improve or even save someone else's business, you are responsible for sharing that information.
+And, if you haven't educated yourself to that point, your business is in trouble.

 The universe knows what she’s doing

 The great thing about this life we get to live is that the universe keeps everything balanced.
-Sure, you have a job that's scarier and more difficult than most.
-But, when you stand up to the fear and tackle the difficulty, you also get to enjoy rewards beyond what most anyone else gets to experience.
+Sure, you have a job scarier and more difficult than most.
+But, when you stand up to the fear and tackle the difficulty, you also enjoy rewards beyond most anyone else can experience.

 I mean, how cool is it that when you own the responsibility:

-- You improve, or maybe even save, businesses, and the countless lives that depend on their success, because of the knowledge you accumulated and shared.
+• You improve, or even save, businesses and the countless lives that depend on their success because of the knowledge you accumulated and shared.

 I don’t know about you, but I think that’s pretty freakin’ cool.